-Your straightforward approach to character and fitness mishaps
+Take a straightforward approach to character and fitness mishaps

-For instance, if the incident is drinking-related, speak to your understanding of the effects of alcohol and your care now, and in the future, to not repeat behavior.
-Hopefully the transgression happened a few years ago and you can speak to a clean record since that time.
-If you had a rough semester and were placed on academic probation due to difficulty outside of classes, speak to the difficulty, the counseling/resources that you employed, and your subsequent academic achievements to demonstrate that the semester was an anomaly.
+For instance, if the incident is drinking related, speak to your understanding of the effects of alcohol and your care to not repeat the behavior both now and in the future.
+Ideally, any transgression will have happened a few years ago, and you can speak to a clean record since that time.
+Or if you had a rough semester because of difficulty outside of classes and were placed on academic probation, speak to the difficulty, the counseling/resources that you employed, and your subsequent academic achievements to demonstrate that the semester was an anomaly.

 The mistakes of your past need not haunt your law school application.
 Answer the character and fitness questions truthfully, and when in doubt, ask for clarification and advice.